Cecil Kirby: Life in hiding

 In 1998, the police tried to recruit Kirby for another undercover job.
-When he was a member of Satan's Choice, Kirby had staged robberies in Toronto with another Choice member Gerard Michael Vaughan between 1972 and 1974.
+When he was a member of Satan's Choice, Kirby had staged robberies in Toronto with another Choice member, Gerard Michael Vaughan, between 1972 and 1974.
 Vaughan left Satan's Choice in 1974 and in the spring of 1979 had begun attacking women at random in Toronto, claiming that his victims were "loose women" who needed to be punished to "help them straighten out their lives and thereby society in general".
-On 21 May 1980, Vaughan was found not guilty by reason of insanity of four courts of rape, four counts of attempted rape, four counts of assault and one count of assault causing bodily harm.
+On 21 May 1980, Vaughan was found not guilty by reason of insanity of four counts of rape, four counts of attempted rape, four counts of assault and one count of assault causing bodily harm.
 During his time at the Oak Ridge asylum for the criminally insane, Vaughan had refused all treatment and was described by one psychiatrist who examined him as "cold, controlling, distrusting, narcissistic, paranoid, and psychopathic".
 Despite this assessment, in 1998, it was decided to allow Vaughan unsupervised work terms from Oak Ridge asylum, which led the police to fear that a violent misogynist and a potential serial killer was about to be unleashed.
 The police wanted Kirby to approach Vaughan in the asylum and use his friendship with him to see if Vaughan be induced to speak of other crimes that the police suspected he had committed to provide reasons to deny him parole, but the plan came to naught.

 In 2015, Kirby contacted Edwards to say he was no longer under police protection after he had quarreled with his RCMP bodyguards.
 Kirby has expressed much fear of social media, believing that the Mafia will find him one day via Facebook.
 Kirby stated that he was very frightened when a woman he did not know took a photograph of him on the street with the intention of posting it on Instagram, causing him to violently berate her until she deleted the photo from her phone.
 Kirby has expressed much remorse for turning Crown's evidence, telling Edwards: "I wish I would have taken a bullet in the head instead of cooperating with those bastards".
 Kirby believes it is just a matter of time before he is murdered, saying: "It's a small world, believe me.
 I'm still waiting for a bullet in the back of the head.
 I'm just waiting for it.
 It's going to happen".